LEARNAcademy/syllabus/react/state-with-images.md

 ### Adding Images

 Next we will add the images to the application.
-To keep our application organized, it is convention to create a new directory in the _src_ directory called _assets_.
-The _assets_ directory will hold all the images for our flashcards.
-Next we will import the images to _App.js_.
+To keep our application organized, it is convention to create a new directory in the `src` directory called `assets`.
+The `assets` directory will hold all the images for our flashcards.
+Next we will import the images to `App.js`.
 Once the images are imported, they can be stored in an array.

+**src/App.js**

 ```javascript
 import React from "react"